GrimOutlook/hima/README.md

 - [ ] Allow user to change amount thresholds for colors in individual pools.
 - [ ] Shrink logo after a couple of seconds after page load.
   - Maybe add a menu bar that can contain the logo as well as quickly accessible options.
+- [ ] Allow user to reorder pools by dragging

 ### Getting Started